cloudmesh-community/sp20-516-246/pi_spark/pi_spark_notebook.md

 ## Setup the Master

-First, install the necessary software on the Master (Java, Scala, Spark) with spark-setup.sh
-.
-Second, update /home/pi/.bashrc with spark-basrc.sh.
-Then, update spark-env.sh in the spark/conf directory.
+First, install the necessary software on the Master (Java, Scala, Spark), see spark-setup.sh.
+Second, update /home/pi/.bashrc, see spark-bashrc.sh.
+Then , update spark-env.sh in the spark/conf directory.

 ```bash
 sh ./bin/spark-setup.sh